Advice for people at risk of coronavirus (COVID-19)

 First Nations people can be at higher risk in any public health emergency.

-Who might be at higher risk of severe illness
+Who is at high risk of severe illness

 - are 70 years of age or over